Starcounter/Docs/guides/working-with-starcounter/kernel-q-and-a/README.md

 ### How does logging work?

-A description of logging and anwers to questions like "what is log and logopt?", "when and how are logs converted into logopt?", and "what is the way to tweak the parameters of logging?" can be found in this [log retention document](https://github.com/Starcounter/RebelsLounge/blob/master/log_retention.md).
+A description of logging and anwers to questions like "what is log and logopt?", "when and how are logs converted into logopt?", and "what is the way to tweak the parameters of logging?" can be found in this [log retention document](https://github.com/Starcounter/RebelsLounge/blob/master/log_retention.md) (only available to members of RebelsLounge).

 ### How is the transaction log data secured?